Magnitude 6.4 earthquake rocks Northern California, leaving tens of thousands without power

 No injuries were immediately reported following the earthquake, which occurred about 2:34 a.m. near Ferndale, a small community about 213 miles northwest of San Francisco.

+Prior to sharing the alert, the Humboldt County Office of Emergency Services posted an initial tweet acknowledging the massive earthquake.
+At the time, it noted that "power is out across the county" and said the quake was not expected to produce a subsequent tsunami.
+According to USGS, it is unlikely that an earthquake with a magnitude that falls below 6.5 to trigger a tsunami.

+"DO NOT CALL 911 UNLESS YOU ARE EXPERIENCING AN IMMEDIATE EMERGENCY," the emergency services office wrote in its original tweet, which came at around 3 a.m. local time, shortly after the earthquake hit.

-Caroline Titus posted a video of the damage in her living room adding -- "That was a big one.
+Caroline Titus posted a video of the damage in her living room, writing: "That was a big one.
 Power is now out in #ferndaleca.
 House is a mess."

 The California Highway Patrol reported the Fernbridge, a 1,320-foot-long concrete arch bridge that crosses the Eel River, has cracks in four places, CBS Bay Area reported.